juftin/camply/docs/source/cli.rst

       visit the camply documentation at https://github.com/juftin/camply

     Options:
       --version             Show the version and exit.
+      --debug / --no-debug  Enable extra debugging output.
       --help                Show this message and exit.

     Commands:
-      campgrounds       Search for Campgrounds (inside of Recreation Areas)... campsites         Find available Campsites using search criteria configure         Set up camply configuration file with an interactive... recreation-areas  Search for Recreation Areas and list them' [2022-06-22 11:01:43] CAMPLY   Exiting camply 👋
+      campgrounds       Search for Campgrounds (inside of Recreation Areas)... campsites         Find available Campsites using search criteria configure         Set up camply configuration file with an interactive... recreation-areas  Search for Recreation Areas and list them

 ******************